Lens Protection: Ultraviolet (UV) Filter or Lens Cap and Hood?

 With the cap/hood approach you’ll need to get in the habit of removing the lens cap, stashing it somewhere handy, remembering where you put it when you are done shooting, and remembering to put it back on the lens.
 If you cannot store the hood in its operating position on the lens, you’ll need to attach it (whether you store it separately or reversed on the lens) and remove it when you are done.
-If you leave it on the lens it takes up more space and can make it awkward to pack your gear – this is especially true with the wide, shallow hoods used on wide angle lenses.
+If you leave it on the lens it takes up more space and can make it awkward to pack your gear – this is especially true with the wide, shallow hoods used on some wide angle lenses.
 Less convenient, indeed.
 On the other hand, much of this becomes intuitive and second-nature after a while, and what seems here like it might be a lot of trouble becomes fairly automatic.
 It is a non-issue for me in almost all cases since I tend to store/carry lenses with hoods already in place when possible, or else I leave them on the lens in reverse position.

 A remaining question is, “Does a UV filter degrade my images in any way?”
 From what I’ve read, a few things are clear, while others are less so.

 Filter quality does make a difference.
 Cheaply made filters can reduce image quality in several ways.
 On the cheapest filters, optical distortions in the glass can impact image quality, poor quality coatings can lead to contrast reduction and to reflections and excessive lens flare.
 If you care about getting the best image quality, putting cheap filters on your expensive lenses is not an option.